onfe/Picto/docs/api-private.md

 Sets the state of submission `SUBMISSION_ID` in `ROOM_ID` to `STATE`.

-Valid `STATE` values are: "submitted", "published" and "held"
+Valid `STATE` values are: "submitted" and "published".